-Passive Houses are characterised by an especially high level of thermal comfort with minimum energy consumption.
+Passive Houses are characterised by an especially high level of indoor comfort with minimum energy expenditure.
 In general, the Passive House Standard provides excellent cost-effectiveness particularly in the case of new builds.
-The categories Passive House Classic, Plus or Premium can be achieved depending on the renewable primary energy (PER) demand and generation of renewable energy.
+The categories Passive House Classic, Plus or Premium can be achieved depending on the demand and generation of renewable primary energy (PER).